 Reasonable expectations – LASIK takes the place of your glasses or contacts.
 It doesn’t give you superhuman abilities.
 We don’t chase theoretical numbers.
 Instead, we create 20/Happy patients.

 No significant eye disease – there are some conditions that may exclude a patient from having the LASIK procedure including, but not limited to, severe dry eye disease, certain corneal dystrophies, Herpes simplex of the eye, significant cataracts, thyroid-related eye disease, and possibly glaucoma or retinal disease.
 Additionally, certain systemic conditions are contraindicated unless they have been well-controlled such as rheumatoid arthritis.

 No history of prior corneal refractive procedures – this is assessed on a case-by-case process, as some patients who have had LASIK elsewhere before, and for which there is good documentation, may qualify for an ‘enhancement’ procedure.
 Similarly, certain patients who have had prior PRK, CK, or InTacs may also be qualified.

-Not currently nursing or pregnant – hormonal changes during these stages have been known to affect wound healing and so are contraindications.
+Not currently nursing or pregnant – hormonal changes during these stages have been known to affect wound healing.

 Not currently on certain medications – certain medications are contraindicated because they can affect wound healing: Retina-A and Accutane.